Menu

 📍 binh dinh

-Kỳ Co Beach is a secluded cove near Quy Nhơn with turquoise water, white sand, and dramatic cliff scenery - accessible only by boat or a mountain trail, making it one of central Vietnam's most visually striking beaches.
+Kỳ Co Beach is a secluded 1km² cove near Quy Nhơn with turquoise water, golden sand, and dramatic cliff scenery - 25km from Quy Nhơn city, accessible by speedboat from Nhơn Lý fishing village or by road year-round.

 La Ngâu Stream